Science, natural history, adventure

 I am a glacier expert and outdoors addict, with a background in physics and a love of mountains - things that brought me to my current home in Alaska.

-As a postdoctoral research fellow at the University of Alaska Fairbanks, I study how Alaska's glaciers are shrinking in climate change and impacting rivers, ecosystems, and communities downstream.
+As a postdoctoral research fellow at the International Arctic Research Center at the University of Alaska Fairbanks, I study how Alaska's glaciers are shrinking in climate change and impacting rivers, ecosystems, and communities downstream.

 I am also the Director for the Alaska programs of Inspiring Girls Expeditions, which are unique, free, science, art, and wilderness programs for youth.